lyndachiwetelu/tweet-monitor/src/README.md

 ## About this App
 With this app you can monitor a hashtag on twitter and see alerts when some anomaly occurs for that hashtag.
+It is built with Nestjs and Mongodb.
+You can see the README for Nestjs related stuff [here](https://github.com/lyndachiwetelu/tweet-monitor/blob/master/README.md)

 ## How it works
 - With the Twitter streaming API, this app streams tweets in real time, and saves them to a NOSQL Data Store.
 Mongodb in this case.
 It then tries to detect some kind of anomalies.

 ## Prerequisites
-- Install Node (comes with npm)
+- Install Node (comes with npm).
+Latest stable is recommended.
 - Install Mongodb on your computer [Here's an official guide to doing that](https://docs.mongodb.com/manual/installation/) just choose your OS and follow the Guide
 - Create a user in mongo - On your computer, in mongo shell, Create a user by running these commands.